macalinao/school/ochem/textbook/chapter-2.md

 * Contain a hydroxyl group as the functional group (R-OH)
 * Among the most polar organic compounds due to the hydroxyl group which can participate in hydrogen bonding
 * **Miscible** -- soluble in all proportions
-* Ethanol an dmethanol are miscible
+* Ethanol and methanol are miscible
 * Names end in the -ol suffix from the word "alcohol"
 * Some of the most common organic compounds